petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 Then, follow these steps to import the sample Fragment Set to Liferay:

-1. Import the Fragment Set to your Liferay instance invoking the `yarn run import` command in the project's root folder (e.g., `sample-liferay-fragments`).
+1. Import the Fragment Set to your Liferay instance by invoking the `yarn run import` command in the project's root folder (e.g., `sample-liferay-fragments`).
 Alternatively, you can [import the Fragment Set manually](../../creating-pages/page-fragments-and-widgets/using-fragments/managing-fragments.md).

     ```bash
     cd sample-liferay-fragments